release-engineering/retrodep/README.md

 Original source code is assumed to be available.

-Only git repositories are currently supported, and a working 'git' is assumed to be available.
+Only git and repositories are currently supported, and working 'git' and 'hg' executables are assumed to be available.

 Non-Go code is not considered, e.g. binary-only packages, or CGo.